-Cause: In most cases, the ditch systems have had recent repair or construction costs for which new special assessments will be approved and collected in the next year or two.
-In some cases, the deficits relate to major projects financed with bonds in past years and additional research is necessary to determine why the related special assessments approved did not cover costs.
+Cause: Due to the amount of time that has passed since the issuance of the bonds, a specific cause could not be identified for the difference between the allocation of bond proceeds and the debt payments to individual ditch systems.
+Deficit fund balances occur in most cases when ditch systems have had recent repair or construction costs for which new special assessments will be approved and collected in the next year or two.
+In some cases, the deficits relate to the major projects financed with bonds in past years and additional research is being performed to determine how to address.

-Recommendation: We recommend the County review the past activity of ditch systems with deficit fund balances to identify the source of the deficits and eliminate the deficit fund balances by approving necessary special assessments as soon as practical for each system.
+Recommendation: We recommend that the County consider performing additional review of the debt related activity to determine whether adjustments should be made.
+Additionally, the County should review the past activity of ditch systems with deficit fund balances to identify the source of the deficits, and eliminate the deficit fund balances, as soon as practical, given the identified cause for each deficit.